How Fixed Rate Savings Bonds Work

 The core mechanics:

 - No withdrawals: Your money is locked for the full term.
-Some banks allow early access with a penalty (typically 90–180 days of lost interest), but NS&I does not permit any early access whatsoever.
+Some banks allow early access with a penalty (typically 90–180 days of lost interest).
+Marcus's 4.90% one-year bond is the standout flexible option — early access costs 90 days of interest.
+NS&I permits no early access whatsoever.

 - FSCS protection: Deposits with UK-regulated banks and building societies are protected up to £120,000 per person, per institution by the Financial Services Compensation Scheme.
-This limit increased from £85,000 in December 2025 — the first uplift since 2017.
+This limit was raised from £85,000 in December 2025.

 - Interest payment: Some bonds pay interest annually or monthly; others compound it and pay at maturity.

 AER vs gross — the bit that trips savers up.
-AER (Annual Equivalent Rate) is the rate you effectively earn per year assuming interest compounds.
+AER (Annual Equivalent Rate) is the effective annual rate assuming interest compounds.
 Gross is the quoted rate before compounding.
-For a bond paying interest monthly, the gross rate is slightly below the AER.
-A bond quoting 4.00% gross / 4.07% AER pays 4.00% divided across 12 months, and because each month's interest re-earns until paid out, the annual effective return is 4.07%.
-Always compare products on AER, not gross.
+For a bond paying monthly, the gross rate is slightly below the AER.
+Always compare on AER.

 Where the interest goes matters.
-Monthly-pay and annual-pay bonds credit interest to an external bank account — you get spendable cash, but lose the compounding benefit.
-At-maturity bonds compound internally and release the full sum at the end of the term.
-The at-maturity choice earns more in total; the monthly choice spreads the tax liability across tax years (see Section 5).
+Monthly-pay bonds credit interest to an external account — you get income but lose compounding.
+At-maturity bonds compound internally and release the full sum at the end.
+The at-maturity option earns more in total; the monthly option spreads the tax liability across tax years (see the tax section below).

-Fixed-rate bonds are not gilts (tradeable UK government debt) and not Premium Bonds (prize draws, not guaranteed interest).
-They are straightforward savings products designed for money you will not need during the term.
-For the gilts alternative — which can offer higher tax-efficient returns for higher-rate taxpayers holding outside an ISA — see our complete gilts guide.
+Fixed-rate bonds are not gilts (tradeable government debt) and not Premium Bonds (prize draws).
+They are straightforward deposit products.
+For the alternative route — buying gilts directly for tax-efficient capital gains outside an ISA — see our complete gilts guide.

-One distinction worth understanding: NS&I bonds are backed by HM Treasury with 100% security on all deposits — no £120,000 cap.
+NS&I bonds are backed by HM Treasury with 100% security on all deposits — no £120,000 cap.
 Every other provider relies on FSCS protection.
+The gap between NS&I and the best challenger rates has compressed significantly since February, which changes the calculation for larger savers.